pfalcon/picoweb/README.md

 * Asynchronous from the start, using unbloated asyncio-like library for MicroPython ([uasyncio](https://github.com/micropython/micropython-lib/tree/master/uasyncio)).
-* Modest memory usage.
-I would say radically small memory usage, but with the initial version, a trivial web app used to require 64K (yes, kilobytes) of heap, which is much more than I expected.
-Optimizing that on all the levels (MicroPython and up) is underway.
+* Small memory usage.
+Initial version required about 64K of heap for a trivial web app, and since then, it was optimized to allow run more or less realistic web app in ~36K of heap.
+More optimizations on all the levels (MicroPython and up) are planned (but may lead to API changes).
 * Has API affinity with well-known Python web micro-framework(s), thus it should be easy start if you have experience with that, and existing applications can be potentially ported, instead of requiring